pavelsolis/Replication-Folder/README.md

 ## Instructions for Replication
-The metadata file (Data -> Metadata -> metadata.docx) describes the (original and analysis) data files and provides instructions on how to update them.
+The metadata file (Data/Metadata/metadata.docx) describes the (original and analysis) data files and provides instructions on how to update them.

-The folder structure uses stratification to avoid repeating code or duplicating files (e.g., equations, figures, tables), and to facilitate collaboration, development and testing (since one can focus on specific parts).
-These main files call the necessary bits in the required order:
+The folder structure uses stratification to avoid repeating code or duplicating files (e.g., equations, figures, tables), and to facilitate collaboration, development and testing (since researchers can focus on specific parts).
+The following main files call the necessary bits in the required order:
-- Codes -> Analysis -> data_analysis.EXT: run the codes sequentially (workflow below) to generate the results.
+- Codes/Analysis/data_analysis.EXT: runs the codes sequentially (workflow below) to generate the results.
-- Docs -> Paper -> paper.tex: put together the pieces constituting the paper.
+- Docs/Paper/paper.tex: puts together the pieces constituting the paper.
-- Docs -> Paper -> appendix.tex: generate a standalone file for the appendix.
+- Docs/Paper/appendix.tex: generates a standalone file for the appendix.
-- Docs -> Slides -> slides.tex: call equations, figures and tables.
+- Docs/Slides/slides.tex: calls equations, figures and tables.
-- doAll.sh: call the previous main files sequentially to avoid having to execute them individually.
+- doAll.sh: calls the previous main files sequentially to avoid having to execute them individually.

 ## Considerations